 This list could eventually grow in the future, but there’s no word concerning which apps will be added.

 We think ShortLook is an interesting take on changing how we interact with incoming notifications in iOS.
-If you’re interested in trying it out for yourself, then you can download it for $3.99 from Cydia’s Dynastic repository.
-The tweak works with all jailbroken iOS 11 devices.
+If you’re interested in trying it out for yourself, then you can download it for free from the Dynastic Repo repository.
+The tweak works with all jailbroken iOS 11, 12, 13, and 14 devices.

 Do you think ShortLook provides an improved user experience regarding incoming notifications?
 Share in the comments section below.